Lisbon: Trams

 The tram is a traditional form of public transport in Lisbon.
 Introduced in 1901, electric trams were originally imported from the US, and thus called the americanos (Portuguese for "American").
 Today these trams are called elétricos (literally meaning electric ones).

 Other than on the modern Line 15, the Lisbon tramway system still employs small (four-wheel) vehicles of a design dating from the early twentieth century.
 These distinctive yellow trams are one of the tourist icons of modern Lisbon, and their size is well suited to the steep hills and narrow streets of the central city.

 The earliest trams can still be seen in the Museu da Carris (the Lisbon Public Transport Museum).

-The line has now a total length of 31 kilometers operating on 6 lines, down from a maximum of 76 kilometers for 27 lines.
+The line has now a total length of 31 km operating on 6 lines, down from a maximum of 76 km for 27 lines.
 The slow decline of the network began with the construction of the Lisbon Metro and the expansion of the bus system.
 Starting in 2017 the system has been expanded and new vehicles are being progressively added, aiming at expanding significantly the current tramway system.
-There are currently 64 trams in operation in Lisbon and, during 2023-2026, 35 more will be added (Of which 10 will be "Historical models").
+There are currently 64 trams in operation in Lisbon and, during 2023–2026, 35 more will be added (of which 10 will be "Historical models").